Latest round of compliance taskforces announced by HMRC

 - If a business is investigated by one of HMRC’s taskforce it can be stressful, time consuming and will involve extensive searches through business and tax records

 - Anyone concerned about the risk of an HMRC enquiry, and believes they may have some tax to pay, should consider coming forward and making an unprompted disclosure to HMRC.
-This could result in half the penalty HMRC would usually charge after an enquiry.
+This would reduce the penalty charge after the enquiry.

 How can Grant Thornton help?

 Grant Thornton’s award winning National Tax Investigations team are specialists when it comes to dealing with tax enquiries.
 The team has extensive experience of helping clients through cases and negotiating with HMRC, whether the client makes a disclosure or HMRC starts an investigation.
 The team seeks to secure a fair outcome for the client, whatever the circumstances.
-Contact us now for a free preliminary consultation.
+Contact us now for a free preliminary consultation on 0845 868 2050 today.